 My own personal blog is a bit eclectic.
 I deliberately talk about a lot of different subjects because I have a lot of interests and I'd get quite bored talking about the same thing all the time.
 Yes, I could just talk about blogging and Google would see that and give my website a better overall search engine ranking for blogging, but that's not what it's about for me.

-I want to be number one in the Google search engine rankings for 'Steffi Lewis' and I am; have been for years, because I've been contributing to my blog for years and my name is plastered all over the blog posts and associated web pages.
+I want to be number one in the Google search engine rankings for 'Steffi Lewis' and I am; have been for years, because I've been contributing to my blog for years and my name is plastered all over the blog posts.